Allegheny-Computer-Science-600-F2017/cs600-F2017-project2-starter/README.md

 document that you must create for this project.

-When you make subsequent changes to your files and perform commits and you are ready to release a new version of `senior_thesis_description.pdf`, then you should again tag your work &mdash; before running a push &mdash; with a tag that adheres to the [Semantic Versioning](http://semver.org/) standard.
+When you make subsequent changes to your files and perform commits and you are ready to release a new version of `senior_thesis_proposal.pdf`, then you should again tag your work &mdash; before running a push &mdash; with a tag that adheres to the [Semantic Versioning](http://semver.org/) standard.
 Each time that you correctly execute this sequence of commands you will release a new version of your document to GitHub that is easily accessible as a PDF to you and to your first and second readers.
+If you are unable to create a tagged release using the automated system that Travis provides you can manually create one by using GitHub's web interface; to adopt the manual approach please click "Draft a new release" button in the Releases tab of your GitHub repository.

 ## Updates